 I was having dinner the other night with my wife and some friends when I started talking to my friends about the stock market.
-The markets have been crazy lately and we were talking about market bulls vs market bears for at least 2 hours.
-After a few minutes, the wife of my friend asked, “What is the meaning of Bullish vs. Bearish?”
+The markets have been crazy lately, and we were talking about market bulls vs. market bears for at least 2 hours.
+After a few minutes, my friend’s wife asked, “What is the meaning of Bullish vs. Bearish?”

 However, the reality is that more people than ever are trading online and may not understand what a bull market or bear market is.
-The purpose of this article is to help people understand what is a bullish or bearish sentiment in the stock market.
+The purpose of this article is to help people understand what bullish or bearish sentiment in the stock market is.

 |AD - Recover your investment losses!
 Haselkorn & Thibaut, P.A. is a national law firm that specializes in fighting ONLY on behalf of investors.
 With a 95% success rate, let us help you recover your investment losses today.
 Call now 1 888-628-5590 or visit InvestmentFraudLawyers.com to schedule a free consultation and learn how our experience can help you recover your investment losses.
 No recovery, no fee.|

 A bear market is defined as a period when a market falls 20% or more from recent highs.
 Bullish traders will look to buy stocks, call options, or any other financial instrument that will appreciate as prices go up.
 Bearish traders are looking to take short positions where they will profit if the market or stock goes down from its current price.
-Markets are affected and reflect traders’ emotions, regardless of whether they are selling or buying.
+Markets are affected and reflect traders’ emotions, whether they sell or buy.
 Positive news will often bring positive changes to the markets and assets, while bad news will cause them to fall.

 What is Bull Market?
 The short answer is that a bull market is an up-trending stock market.
 In such a market, the prices of most stocks are significantly higher than their recent historic lows and fluctuate between fairly high highs and low lows.
-A bearish market, on the other hand, is when the prices of most stocks are considerably lower than their recent historic highs and fluctuate between low highs and high lows.
+On the other hand, a bearish market is when the prices of most stocks are considerably lower than their recent historical highs and fluctuate between low highs and high lows.
 Short-term traders in a bullish market will position themselves to take advantage of both parties by buying or selling shares in anticipation of short-term price fluctuations.

 In Bull Markets, investors are optimistic about buying stocks at a low price and selling them later on at a high price.
 In Bear Markets, investors predict that stock values will move down and sell their stocks to lock in profits before prices decline.

-Often in the media analyst will be referred to as bearish or bullish.
+Often in the media, analysts will be referred to as bearish or bullish.
 When an analysis is referred to as bearish on a market, it means that he thinks the market will go down.
-When an analysis is called bullish, he thinks the market will go up.
+He thinks the market will go up when an analysis is called bullish.

 What is a Bear Market?